rodrigo-moreno/dnd_music/Readme.md

 The gui.py script provides a simple graphic user interface to use the trained model to generate samples conditionally on the selected genre.

+# OTHER COMMENTS
+You may find our first approach on the model architecture in the previous_try/ folder.

+We also include the report (report.pdf) with more in-depth information of our work.